-Mount Damavand (5610m) is the highest peak in Iran, and Alam Kuh (4850m) is the second highest, both mountains are part of the Alborz Mountain Range that is located in the north of Iran.
+Mt Damavand (5610m) is the highest peak in Iran and Alam Kuh (4850m) is the second highest.
+Both mountains are part of the Alborz Mountain Range that is located in the north of Iran.

 About The Climb

-The summit attempt is about 10 to 12 hours round trip.
-Terrain for the first part is on loose scree before a steep climb up some rocky sections which may required some scrambling.
-The final 500m is typically a mixture of loose scree, snow, ice and slush.
-The most challenging part of the climb is about 300m below the peak, known as “Doud Kouh” or sulphuric hill.
-The pungent smell of the sulphur can make the already difficult breathing at high altitude harder.
-A huge ditch lies ahead after “Doud Kouh” leads directly to the top of the summit.
+Mt Damavand summit climb is about 10 to 12 hours round trip.
+The first part of the climb is on loose scree terrain, followed by a steep ascend up some rocky sections, that require some scrambling.
+The final 500m is usually a mixture of loose scree, snow, ice and slush.
+The most challenging part of the summit climb is about 300m below the peak, known as “Doud Kouh” or sulphuric hill.
+The pungent smell of the sulphur can make the already difficult breathing at above 5000m even harder.
+A huge ditch lies ahead after “Doud Kouh” and leads directly to the top of the summit.
 On a clear day, the view from the summit includes the green jungles in the north of Iran, the Caspian Sea, the city of Tehran, and the lake of Lar.
 Part of the descend may be on a glacier slope, that may require the use of snow cleats/crampons, depending on the snow level and conditions.
 The descend the same way from the high camp to Goosfand-Sara.
 After the descend, head back to the Federation Mountain Lodge in Polour for a quick wash up before driving back to Tehran.

 Good to have above 4000m high altitude trekking experience.
 Climbing the two peaks in summer does not require technical skills.
 However, it is highly demanding on fitness, strength and endurance.
 It also requires steady footwork on loose scree, rock scrambling and ice and snow terrain.
 There may be a need to wear snow cleats/crampons on glacier slope, depending on the snow and ice conditions.